 Hair, on the other hand, is cellular tissue, so with the HTMA we see what’s getting into your cells.
 Neat huh!
 I love the example of magnesium to show what I mean here…only 1% of magnesium is in the blood, 99% is in the cells…so a blood test to look at your mineral levels isn’t going to give you a whole lot of the story hey?…you need HTMA!
-Plus, with magnesium, your recorded level is dependent on how long they leave the tourniquet on for.
+Plus, with magnesium, your recorded level is dependent on how long they leave the tourniquet on for, amongst other things.

 Plus, bloods tests don’t even test for half of the minerals on the HTMA panel.
 Ever asked your doctor to blood test you for mercury toxicity before?
 Nope!

 Even if they do test for say zinc, they often don’t test for its’ ratio with other minerals, which in many cases can be just as important as the isolated mineral itself.

 For example, if copper and zinc aren’t balanced this can suggest copper toxicity, oestrogen issues, endometriosis, fibroids, and/or psychological/mood disturbances.
 If calcium and potassium aren’t balanced, then this can suggest issues with the thyroid and even early onset hypothyroidism…before a blood test can even detect it!

 HOW DO MINERALS IMPACT MY HEALTH, GIVE ME SOME EXAMPLES?